What is a 'no-deal Brexit'?

 And the UK would no longer contribute to the EU budget - currently about £9bn a year.

-This would have provided some breathing space, maintaining much of the status quo, while the two sides tried to negotiate a trade deal.
+This is to provide some breathing space, maintaining much of the status quo, while the two sides try to negotiate a trade deal.

 How could no deal happen?